mspnp/aks-secure-baseline/11-gitops.md

 * Workload level CIS benchmark reporting
 * Managed network isolation and enhanced observability features (such as network flow visualizers)

 Your dependency on or choice of in-cluster tooling to achieve your compliance needs cannot be suggested as a "one-size fits all" in this reference implementation.
-However, as a reminder of the need to solve for these, the Flux bootstrapping above deployed a _placeholder_ FIM and AV solution. **They are not functioning as a real FIM or AV**, simply a visual reminder that you will need to bring a suitable solution for compliance concerns.
+However, as a reminder of the need to solve for these, the Flux bootstrapping above deployed a _placeholder_ FIM and AV solution. **They are not functioning as a real FIM or AV**, simply a visual reminder that you will likely need to bring a suitable solution for compliance concerns.

-This reference implementation also installs a very simplistic deployment of [Falco](https://falco.org/).
+This reference implementation also installs a very basic deployment of [Falco](https://falco.org/).
 It is not configured for alerts, nor tuned to any specific needs.
 It uses the default rules as they were defined when its manifests were generated.
 This is also being installed for illustrative purposes, and you're encouraged to evaluate if a solution like Falco is relevant to you.
 If so, in your final implementation, review and tune its deployment to fit your needs (E.g. add custom rules like [CVE detection](https://artifacthub.io/packages/search?ts_query_web=cve&org=falco), [sudo usage](https://artifacthub.io/packages/falco/security-hub/admin-activities), [basic FIM](https://artifacthub.io/packages/falco/security-hub/file-integrity-monitoring), [SSH Connection monitoring](https://artifacthub.io/packages/falco/security-hub/ssh-connections), and [Traefik containment](https://artifacthub.io/packages/falco/security-hub/traefik)).
-This tooling, as most security tooling will be, is highly-privileged within your cluster.
+This tooling, _as most security tooling will be_, is **highly-privileged within your cluster**.
 Usually running as DaemonSets with access to the underlying node in a manor that is well beyond any typical workload in your cluster.
-Remember to consider the runtime compute requirements of your security tooling when sizing your cluster, as these can often be overlooked when initial cluster sizing conversations are happening.
+Remember to consider the runtime compute and networking requirements of your security tooling when sizing your cluster, as these can often be overlooked when initial cluster sizing conversations are happening.

-It's worth repeating again, **most regulated customers are bringing ISV or open source security solutions to their clusters**.
+It's worth repeating again, **most customers with regulated workloads are bringing ISV or open source security solutions to their clusters**.
 Azure Kubernetes Service is a managed Kubernetes platform, it does not imply that you will exclusively be using Microsoft products/solutions to solve your requirements.
 For the most part, after the deployment of the infrastructure and some out-of-the-box addons (like Azure Policy, Azure Monitor, AAD Pod Identity), you're in charge of what you choose to run in your hosted Kubernetes platform.
-Bring the business and compliance solving solutions you need to the cluster from the vast and ever-growing Kubernetes ecosystem.
+Bring the business and compliance solving solutions you need to the cluster from the [vast and ever-growing Kubernetes and CNCF ecosystem](https://landscape.cncf.io/?fullscreen=yes).

 **You should ensure all necessary tooling and related reporting/alerting is applied as part of your _initial bootstrapping process_ to ensure coverage _immediately_ after cluster creation.**